WHAT IS SEMANA SANTA (HOLY WEEK)?

 The week is marked by between 5 and 10 elaborate processions that take place every day.
-The processions start and end from their brotherhood buildings.
+The processions start and end from their brotherhood buildings or churches.
 Then they weave their way around the streets of the historical city.

 When is Holy Week?

 In 2024, Easter Week is from March 24th to March 31st.
 It starts on Palm Sunday and ends the following Sunday, the day of the Resurrection.
 So, if you want to keep up you’ll need to find an itinerary.
 This shows the timetables and specific times of when each procession will pass certain points of the city.
 You can pick up an itinerary at the tourist office.
 As well, many local stores such as bakeries and pharmacies have them.
 And, at MALAGA BIKE, of course!